 In December, Metro COG's Policy Board approved the RFP to secure a consultant to complete the technical and planning tasks outlined in the scope of work under an approved budget of \$250,000.
 Metro COG received four (4) proposals prior to the January 24 closing date from the following lead consultants: Bolton & Menk, KLJ, SRF, and Stantec.
-The selection committee is planning to meet with and interview consultants on February 11 and February 13 to further understand each consultant's technical qualifications, task deliverables, and past project experience.
-The selection committee is expected to arrive at a decision on a consultant by February 13.
+The selection committee met with and interviewed consultants on February 11 and February 13 to further understand each consultant's technical qualifications, task deliverables, and past project experience.
+Selection committee members included: